swweetp/udiskie-systemd/README.md

 # udiskie-systemd

-A systemd service for udiskie.
+A systemd service for udiskie with Arch Linux.

 ## Usage